facebookarchive/caffe2/_docs/operators-catalogue.md

 ---------- | ----------
 *Arguments* |
 `absolute_path` | (int, default 0) if set, use the db path directly and do not prepend the current root folder of the workspace.
-`strip_regex` | (string, default="") if set, characters in the provided blob  names that match the regex will be removed prior to saving.
+`strip_prefix` | (string, default="") characters in the provided blob  names that match strip_prefix will be removed prior to saving.
+Also, characters that precede strip_prefix will be removed.
 Useful  for removing device scope from blob names.
+`blob_name_overrides` | (list of strings) if set, used instead of original blob names.
+Must be the same length as number of blobs.
 `db` | (string) the path to the db to load.
 `db_type` | (string) the type of the db.